-Seattle’s Ken Jennings named first interim guest host of ‘Jeopardy!’
+Seattle’s Ken Jennings named 1st interim guest host of ‘Jeopardy!’

 Trebek’s death came more than a year after he was diagnosed with advanced-stage pancreatic cancer.

-In January while promoting the “GOAT” tournament, Trebek said he had a plan for how he would end his run on the game show.
+In January while promoting the “GOAT” tournament during the Television Critics Association meeting in Pasadena, California, Trebek said he had a plan for how he would end his run on the game show.
 He envisioned asking “Jeopardy!” executive producer Harry Friedman, “Give me 30 seconds at the end of the program.
 That’s all I need to say goodbye, because it’s going to be the last show.”

 A “Jeopardy!” representative confirmed earlier this month that did not happen.
 Trebek did not know the last show he recorded — taped Oct.
 29, 10 days before his death — would be his last episode.

 Initially the show announced Trebek’s final new episode as host would air on Christmas Day.
 That plan has changed.
 Between Dec.
 21 and 28, a selection of 10 of Trebek’s best episodes will air.
 Trebek’s last episode will now air the week of Jan.
-4, with episodes guest hosted by Jennings slated to begin airing on Jan.
+4, with episodes guest-hosted by Jennings slated to begin airing Jan.
 11.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.